PL97/FedNLP/README.md

 Git repo for paper "Federated Learning for Biomedical Text Mining"

+## First stable release

+### What we have :star2:

+- support models with various architectures including BERT, GPT, and BILSTM-CRF
+- simulate federated learning using FedAvg
+- log the result using tensorboard
+- auxiliary bash script to download models from hugging face, run batch python script for fast prototype

+### What is expected to see in the next release :rocket:

+- [ ] simulate distribution shift in federated learning
+- [ ] study the impact of federated learning under different federation scales
+- [ ] study the impact of different federated learning algorithms

 ## Overview
 | task      | models | datasets| FL |
 | ----------- | ----------- |----------|----------|